jozefg/drafts/type-in-type.md

 use.

-**TODO, does this paragraph sound awful?
-I think maybe.** First, notice that JonPRL is built a bit differently than other proof assistants.
+First, notice that JonPRL is built a bit differently than other proof assistants.
 In JonPRL we *start* with computation and add typing as a layer on top of a computation system.
 Programs existed before types so to speak.
 In other languages, we have a type system and we use the